 After lunch, the riders meet with Team Novo Nordisk medical staff for Medical Testing.

-Justine Lyons (RN/NP) from the Team Novo Nordisk Medical Team discusses Diabetes & Exercise Management.
+Team Novo Nordisk Director of Research & Education, Charlotte Hayes, discusses Diabetes & Exercise Management.

 Training all morning!

 Physiological Testing in the afternoon.

 In the evening, coaches work with the riders to practice bike handling skills.

 Day 4 (Friday, June 30)

 The athletes work one-on-one with coaches and staff, like Junior Team Sport Director, Kevin de Mesmaeker.